dscamiss/blog/content/posts/optimal_learning_rates_multi_layer.md

 The computation of \(\alpha_*(\theta)\) is probably too heavy for \(\alpha_*(\theta)\) to be updated at each iteration of gradient descent.
-It is likely that a useful approximation is possible, however.
-This might be an interesting topic for another post.
+It is likely that a useful approximation exists, and this might be an interesting topic for another post.